FirelyTeam/firely-docs/vonk/features/auditing.rst

 For transactions and batches the audit plugin will create an AuditEvent for the transaction/batch as a whole *and* one for every entry in the transaction/batch.

 Vonk does not allow you to update or delete the AuditEvent resources through the RESTful API so the Audit log cannot be tampered with.
-You can of course still manipulate these resources directly on the database.
-For instance to offload a surplus of old AuditEvent resources elsewhere.
+You can of course still manipulate these resources directly on the database, for instance to offload a surplus of old AuditEvent resources elsewhere.
 Please :ref:`vonk-contact` us for details if you want to do this.